AdobeDocs/analytics-platform.en/help/analysis-workspace/c-forecast/forecasting.md

 ---
 # Forecasting overview

+{{select-package}}

 Forecasting is a new Analysis Workspace feature to forecast a standard or calculated metric with any supported time granularity (hourly, daily, weekly, monthly and yearly).
+Forecasting is available for time-series related data only.

 You can leverage forecasting for: